chartshq/muze/packages/visual-cell/README.md

 # visual-cell

-It is used in the [MuzeJS](https://github.com/chartshq/muze) library to construct the chart axises.
+It is used in the [MuzeJS](https://github.com/chartshq/muze) library. `Visual Cell` consists of the set of placeholders that form wrappers around any component within Muze.
+These placeholders are also consumed by the Layout to position and render the elements.

 ## Installation